pichim/PES_Board/docs/markdown/ws4.md

 ## Part 1

 In the first part, you will learn about differential drive robot kinematics and implement the mathematical transformations in C++.
-The mathematical foundation and implementation details are described in the [Differential Drive Robot Kinematics](dd_kinematics.md) document.
+The mathematical foundation and implementation details are described in the [Tutorial Differential Drive Robot Kinematics](dd_kinematics.md) document.

 ### Tasks Summary